-General Packet Radio Service (GPRS) is packet-switched with many users sharing the same transmission channel, but only transmitting when they have data to send.
-This means that the total available bandwidth can be immediately dedicated to those users who are actually sending at any given moment, providing higher utilization where users only send or receive data intermittently.
-GPRS provides speeds of 30-70 kbps with bursts up to 170 kbps.
+General Packet Radio Service (GPRS) is packet-switched with many users sharing the same tranmission channel, but only transmitting when they have data to send.
+This means that the total available bandwidth can be immediately dedicated to those users who are actually sending at any given moment, providing higher use where users only send or receive data intermittenly.
+GPRS provides speeds of 30 - 70 kbps with bursts up to 170 kbps.

-Connection methods
+Connection Methods

-You can connect the Raven X to a USB or a Ethernet (RJ45) on a computer.
-When connected to a USB or Ethernet port, the Raven X behaves like a network card.
+You can connect the Raven X to an Ethernet (RJ45) port on a computer.
+When connected to an Ethernet port, the Raven X behaves like a network card.